Home / Begin a joyful practice.

-Greetings.
-When researching the history of kites, I learned they were revered in the East as vehicles for sending blessings and well-wishes.
-Kites deserve a rediscovery in our Western culture as a simple, yet profound tool, for getting us outdoors and as a catalyst for lifting spirits for all ages.
+When researching the history of kites, I learned they were revered in the East as vehicles for sending blessings and well-wishes into the sky.
+Monks were known to travel with kites to bless farmers fields.
+In light of this history, I feel kites deserve a rediscovery in our Western culture as a simple, yet profound tool, for getting us outdoors, and as a catalyst for lifting our spirits.

-We hope our kites will embolden you to begin the quiet ritual of becoming attentive to the wind.
-May you find the parks, fields and beaches near you, that will allow you to commune with the sky, through your kite.
+We hope our kites will embolden you to begin the practice of becoming attentive to the wind.
+May you find the parks, fields and beaches near you, that will allow you to commune with the sky, connecting heaven and earth.

 Our Team